TRIQS/triqs/doc/tutorials/c++/array_tutorial.rst

       std::cout << "F(2*A) = "<<C<<std::endl;
     }

-The full reference of the array library can be found :doc:`here:  <../../reference/c++/arrays/contents>`
+The full reference of the array library can be found :doc:`here  <../../reference/c++/arrays/contents>`